syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Styling-and-Customization.md

 ---
 layout: post
-title: Styling and Customization in Windows Forms Radial Menu control | Syncfusion
+title: Styling and Customization in Windows Forms Radial Menu | Syncfusion
-description: Learn about Styling and Customization support in Syncfusion Windows Forms Radial Menu control and more details.
+description: Learn about Styling and Customization support in Syncfusion Windows Forms Radial Menu control, its elements and more details.
 platform: WindowsForms
 control: RadialMenu
 documentation: ug